 3 10 oz. pkgs frozen cauliflower, coarsely chopped like hash browns (or 1 head fresh, cooked and chopped)

 1/2 tsp. paprika for topping

 Preheat oven to 350º.
-Mix first 7 ingredients in a bowl.
-Spray glass baking

-	dish.
-Pour mixture into greased dish and bake at 350º for 30 minutes or until

-	bubbly and “hash browns” are tender but not reduced to mush.
+If adding sausage, brown it in a skillet.
+Mix first 7 ingredients in a bowl and stir int he sausage if using.
+Spray glass baking dish.
+Pour mixture into greased dish and bake at 350º for 30 minutes or until bubbly and “hash browns” are tender but not reduced to mush.

 15.94 g fat

 7.36 g carbs, 2.78 g fiber, 4.58 NET CARBS